 Do note: U.S. citizens abroad must submit a new Federal Post Card Application (FPCA) each year to vote in U.S. elections.

 I chose to get my ballot online, where I can download it, print it, and send it via mail.
-You do have to have your ballot postmarked on or before Election Day (my home country says that in order to be counted, voted ballots must be received no later than 3 days after Election Day, but this may vary by county, so be sure to check).
+You do have to have your ballot postmarked on or before Election Day (my home county says that in order to be counted, voted ballots must be received no later than 3 days after Election Day, but this may vary by county, so be sure to check).
 After I submit my ballot, I can then track it online to make sure it has arrived.
 And that’s it!
 I voted—although I admit it seems a little anti-climactic without the little sticker.
+All that’s left to do is watch the election results.

 Pin now, read later!